Markitox/Benchmark-Golang-vs-Rust/README.md

 This benchmark is based on a load test script for a simple API, unique endpoint that returns the number of requests it has processed.

-## Framework used for Go: gin-gonic 1.6.3
+## Framework used for Go app: gin-gonic 1.6.3

 > Commands to create a project:
 >